-National University of Health Sciences in Lombard, IL
+National University of Health Sciences

-Miami Dade College in Miami, FL
+Miami Dade College

-The Medical Campus of Miami Dade College is home to a massage therapy certificate program that has three track options.
-Current physical therapists or physical therapist assistants can select the accelerated option and other healthcare professionals can select the transitional option; these tracks allow students to skip some of the introductory health courses and move directly into core massage therapy courses.
-Other students can select the generic track, which is for those who do not have a current healthcare-related certification or license.
+The Medical Campus of Miami Dade College in Miami, Florida, is home to a Career Technical Certificate in Massage Therapy program that has three track options.
+The accelerated track is designed for current physical therapists or physical therapist assistants and the transitional option is available to other healthcare professionals.
+These tracks allow students to skip some of the introductory health courses and move directly into core massage therapy courses.
+Other students can select the generic track, which is offered to those who don't have a current healthcare credential.

-New York College of Health Professions in Syosset, NY
+New York College of Health Professions

-The New York College of Health Professions offers an Associate in Occupational Studies in Massage Therapy program.
+The New York College of Health Professions the first U.S. college to offer a massage therapy degree in therapeutic bodywork.
+Students at the institution can earn an Associate in Occupational Studies in Massage Therapy.
 In addition to the main campus in Syosset, the college has satellite schools in New York City and operates a medical facility in the People's Republic of China.
-The New York College of Health Professions offers students and faculty the opportunity to spend two weeks at the center in Luo Yang, where they can attend presentations and immerse themselves in Chinese culture.
+The New York College of Health Professions offers students and faculty the opportunity to spend two weeks at Luo Yang Medical Center, where they can attend presentations and immerse themselves in Chinese culture.

-Top Schools Offering Massage Therapy Programs
+Top Schools with Massage Therapy Degrees

-|Idaho State University||Offers a technical certificate program in massage therapy as well as an associate degree, the latter of which qualifies graduates for transfer to a bachelor's program in health sciences||Pocatello, ID|
+|Idaho State University||Offers a massage therapy technical certificate program and an associate's degree, the latter of which qualifies graduates for transfer to a bachelor's program in health sciences||Pocatello, ID|

-|Lake Washington Institute of Technology||Massage therapy program teaches students business skills||Kirkland, WA|
+|Lake Washington Institute of Technology||Massage therapy students learn relevant business skills as part of their coursework||Kirkland, WA|

 |Ohio College of Massotherapy||Offers an online massotherapy program||Akron, OH|

-|Parker University||Offers a certificate program and am associate's degree in massage therapy||Dallas, TX|
+|Parker University||Offers massage therapy certificate and associate's degree programs||Dallas, TX|

-|Siena Heights University||Bachelor of Applied Science in Massage Therapy builds on students' associate degree studies||Adrian, MI|
+|Siena Heights University||The Bachelor of Applied Science in Massage Therapy builds on students' associate degree studies||Adrian, MI|